Kgoerbi/fs2_to_fs4_airport_converter/README.md

 The TAP files can be integrated directly into the [Airport Creation Tool (currently in alpha testing)](https://tap-user.aerofly.com) and further edited there.

+An **error** occurs during import if the TAP file contains an xref element that is not present in the Airport Creation Tool - then the displayed xref element in the TAP file must be deleted (!).